quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 and used `cyvcf2` [@PMID:28165109] to iterate over the annotated VCF file in order to identify nonsynonymous differences between the parental C57BL/6J and DBA/2J strains.

-### Comparing mutation spectra between Mouse Genomes Projects strains
+### Comparing mutation spectra between Mouse Genomes Project strains

-We downloaded mutation data from a previous analysis [@PMID:30753674] (Supplementary File 1, Excel Table S3) that identified strain-private mutations in each of 29 strains sequenced as part of the Sanger Mouse Genomes (MGP) project [@PMID:21921910].
+We downloaded mutation data from a previous analysis [@PMID:30753674] (Supplementary File 1, Excel Table S3) that identified strain-private mutations in 29 strains that were originally whole-genome sequenced as part of the Sanger Mouse Genomes (MGP) project [@PMID:21921910].
 When comparing counts of each mutation type between MGP strains that harbored either *D* or *B* alleles at the chromosome 4 or chromosome 6 mutator loci, we adjusted mutation counts by the number of callable A, T, C, or G nucleotides in each strain as described previously [@PMID:35545679].

 ### Querying GeneNetwork for evidence of eQTLs at the mutator locus

 We used the online GeneNetwork resource [@PMID:27933521], which contains array- and RNA-seq-derived expression measurements in a wide variety of tissues from numerous datasets, to find *cis*-eQTLs for the DNA repair genes we implicated under the cosine distance peak on chromosome 6.
 On the GeneNetwork homepage (genenetwork.org), we selected the "BXD Family" **Group** and used the **Type** dropdown menu to select each of the specific expression datasets described in Table @tbl:eqtl-results.
-In the **Get Any:** text box, we then entered the specified gene name and clicked **Search**.
+In the **Get Any** text box, we then entered the specified gene name and clicked **Search**.
 After selecting the appropriate data record on the next page, we used the **Mapping Tools** dropdown to run genome-wide efficient mixed model association (GEMMA) [@PMID:2453419] with the WGS-based marker genotypes and the leave-one-chromosome-out (LOCO) method to account for kinship between RILs.

 ## Results

 ### Benchmarking the inter-haplotype distance method using simulations

-We first tested the inter-haplotype cosine distance approach using simulated data (Materials and Methods).
-Perhaps unsurprisingly, we find that the method's power is mostly limited by the initial mutation rate of the $k$-mer mutation type affected by the mutator allele and the total number of *de novo* germline mutations in the dataset (that is, the product of the number of haplotypes and the number of mutations per haplotype) (Figure {@fig:simulations}).
+We first tested the inter-haplotype cosine distance approach using simulated data ([Materials and Methods](03.methods.md)).
+We find that the method's power is mostly limited by the initial mutation rate of the $k$-mer mutation type affected by the mutator allele and the total number of *de novo* germline mutations in the dataset (that is, the product of the number of haplotypes and the mean number of mutations per haplotype) (Figure {@fig:simulations}).
 For example, given 50 haplotypes with an average of 500 *de novo* germline mutations each, our method has nearly 90% power detect a mutator allele that increases the C>T *de novo* mutation rate by 10%.
 However, the method only has about 10% power to detect a mutator of identical effect size that affects the C>G mutation rate, since C>G mutations are expected to make up a much smaller fraction of all *de novo* germline mutations to begin with.
 These simulations also demonstrate that our method is well-powered to detect large-effect mutator alleles (e.g., those that increase the mutation rate of a specific $k$-mer by 50%), even with a relatively small number of mutations per haplotype.

 ![**Simulations to assess the power of the inter-haplotype distance method.** We simulated *de novo* germline mutations on the specified number of haplotypes, such that 50% of haplotypes were affected by a mutator allele that increased the mutation rate of the specified $k$-mer by the specified effect size (an effect size of 1.5 indicates a 50% increase in the mutation rate).
 The colors of the lines indicate the number of simulated mutations on each haplotype (before augmenting the mutation rate with a mutator allele).
 Given a specific combination of parameters, the y-axis denotes the fraction of 100 simulations in which the simulated mutator allele could be detected at a p-value of 0.05.
 Shaded areas indicate the standard deviation of that fraction.](images/sims.png){#fig:simulations width=7in}